 MOMMIN’ AIN’T EASY

-Some prefer to start over, instead of honor the service and respect the woman and her tenure.
+Some prefer to start over with a brand new employee, instead of honor the service and respect the woman and her tenure.
 It’s as though, some of the decision makers are forgetting they themselves may have had a mother, who would do whatever it took to take care of her family, and stretch herself thinner than anyone else to prove it.
+Imagine the loyalty and mental health a business would promote amongst employees if they knew needing to take their child to the doctor or even a sick day, wouldn’t mean alienation or equal the title of unreliable?

 THE UPSIDE OF COVID19